peteroupc/html3dutil/doc/BSplineCurve.md

 #### Return Value

-An array containing two B-spline curves: the first is the part of the curve before the given point, and the second is the part of the curve after the given point.
+An array containing two B-spline curves: the first is the part of the curve before the specified point, and the second is the part of the curve after the specified point.
 The first element will be null if <code>u</code> is at or before the start of the curve.
 The second element
 will be null if <code>u</code> is at or after the end of the curve.
 (Type: Array.&lt;<a href="BSplineCurve.md">BSplineCurve</a>>)